 The best time to read the portion is when the Biblical day starts, just after sundown.
 We do ours generally at 7:30 p.m.
 This sets the tone for the evening and allows a person to meditate on Scripture when they fall asleep.
 The concepts read about are in better reach mentally the next day, and the hallowed time of reading is less able to be crowded out by those that overslept.

 Reading the Word of God enables the child of God to exclaim with David:

 Psalm 119:97–104 “O how love I thy law!
 It is my meditation all the day.
 Thou through thy commandments hast made me wiser than mine enemies: For they are ever with me.
 I have more understanding than all my teachers: For thy testimonies are my meditation.
 I understand more than the ancients, Because I keep thy precepts.
 I have refrained my feet from every evil way, That I might keep thy word.
 I have not departed from thy judgments: For thou hast taught me.
 How sweet are thy words unto my taste!
 Yea, sweeter than honey to my mouth!
 Through thy precepts I get understanding: Therefore I hate every false way.”

-I wish that everyone that calls themselves a Christian would jump up and shout this every day!
-Maybe we would be able to see a difference between the ungodly and the saved!
+May all wish that call themselves a Christian would shout this every day!
+Maybe we would be able to see a difference between the ungodly and the redeemed!

 Berean Bible Heritage Churches